Viability of general relativity and modified gravity cosmologies using high-redshift cosmic probes: Introduction

 The flat-$\Lambda$CDM, often termed the cosmological concordance model, successfully reproduces the features observed in diverse cosmological observables across different epochs of the universe's evolution; from primordial times, through the growth of matter clustering at large-scales, to the recent phase of accelerated expansion~\cite{Frieman2008,Basilakos2009,Weinberg2013}.
 However, the flat-$\Lambda$CDM model\footnote{In what follows we call this model simply $\Lambda$CDM.} is not the final model.
 There are still several issues to be elucidated, such as the physical nature of dark matter and dark energy, or the cosmological tensions, for instance~\cite{DiValentino2021,Perivolaropoulos2022, DiValentino2021s8,Adil2023,DiValentino2025}.

-In recent years, several cosmological models have been proposed with the aim of addressing these problems.
-On the one hand, these proposals include extensions of the $\Lambda$CDM model, as well as dynamical dark energy models based on General Relativity (GR).
+In recent years, several cosmological models have been proposed with the aim of addressing these problems, specially the one related to the {\it dark energy}, a mysterious fluid with an intriguing equation of state, fluid represented in the Friedmann equations by the cosmological constant $\Lambda$.
+The unknown physical nature of the dark energy is an uncomfortable situation that motivates the search for solutions within physical possible scenarios.
+The most promising scenario is to consider that General Relativity (GR) is not the final theory of gravitation, giving rise to the hypothesis that modified gravity (MG) theories could explain the recent phase of accelerated expansion of the universe~\cite{Capozziello2002, Tsujikawa2008, Clifton2011}.

+On the one hand, these proposals include extensions of the $\Lambda$CDM model, as well as dynamical dark energy models based on GR.
 In fact, recent results suggest that GR-based models with an evolving equation of state constitute competitive alternatives to the $\Lambda$CDM model~\citep{DESI2025}.
-On the other hand, there are modified gravity (MG) theories, such as $F(R)$~\citep{Clifton2011} and $F(Q)$~\citep{BeltranJimenez2019}, that are currently being tested~\footnote{Note that other approaches have also been explored, including for example, unified dark sector models, quintessence, dark matter-dark energy interacting models, other alternative formulations of gravity theories, etc. (see, e.g., \cite{Wang2024,Vargas2012,Funo2014,Oks2021,Tsujikawa2013,Cai2015,Bertini2019,Hipolito-Ricaldi2025}).}.
+On the other hand, there are MG theories, such as $F(R)$~\citep{Clifton2011} and $F(Q)$~\citep{BeltranJimenez2019}, that are currently being tested~\footnote{Note that other approaches have also been explored, including for example, unified dark sector models, quintessence, dark matter-dark energy interacting models, other alternative formulations of gravity theories, etc. (see, e.g., \cite{Wang2024,Vargas2012,Funo2014,Oks2021,Tsujikawa2013,Cai2015,Bertini2019,Hipolito-Ricaldi2025}).}.
+Among the set of reported MG theories, generically termed by $F(R)$ or $F(Q)$, we decided to investigate the subset of viable theories, that is, those arising from a suitable modification of GR theory.
+This is because at Solar System scale, and also in the distant past $z \gg 1$, GR has passed with honors a set of astrophysical observations confirming its validity~\cite{Amendola2007,DeFelice2010,Ribeiro23}.

 The so-called $F(R)$ theories are extensions of Einstein's GR theory, obtained by replacing the term $R - 2 \Lambda$ in the Einstein-Hilbert (EH) Lagrangian with a generic function of the Ricci scalar $R$, denoted $F(R)$.
-In contrast, $F(Q)$ theories are generalizations of the symmetric teleparallel formulation of GR, which is characterized by a connection in which both curvature and torsion vanish, where gravity, instead, is described by a non-metricity scalar $Q$~\citep{Khyllep2021}.
+The $F(R)$ models offer alternative scenarios where the recent cosmic acceleration is an effect of the space-time geometry, making unnecessary the presence of the unknown, and exotic, {\it dark energy}.
+However, most of them were discarded for theoretical reasons, surviving those who reduce to GR in some limit, for this called viable models~\cite{Amendola2007}.
+The first successful $F(R)$ model was proposed by Starobinsky to analyze the inflationary era, proposing a model with the generic form $R + \epsilon R^2, \,\epsilon > 0$~\cite{Starobinsky1980}.
+Since then, several $F(R)$ models have been proposed, considering from simple polynomial laws to more complicated functions of the Ricci scalar (see, e.g., ~\cite{Amendola2007, Hu2007, Starobinsky2007, Appleby2007, Appleby2009, Tsujikawa2008, Cognola2008, Linder2009, Elizalde2011, Nautiyal2018, Oikonomou2013, Oikonomou2021}).